-Activity/ Level of Service Change from 2018-28 LTP Reason What will be done differently Options for consultation and engagement 5.1.5.1 Build innovation and entrepreneurial strength: 50 (increasing to 60, then 70 in subsequent years) employers have been actively worked with to attract them to the city to support economic recovery and repositioning (C) ChristchurchNZ supports an environment that encourages innovation, entrepreneurship and investment: Facilitate at least 2 opportunities to secure significant innovative businesses or investment into the city aligned with 10-year goals and priority focus areas Number of employers that have been actively worked with to attract them to the city to support economic recovery and repositioning Simplified language of measure and adjusted focus of business attraction activities to reflect the economic impacts of Covid-19 and need to align with recovery plan.
-Increase delivery by 48+ employers to reflect increased focus on this activity.
-No specific need for community consultation.
-Increase in service delivery within a specific sector of the business community.
-5.1.6.1 Ensure Christchurch businesses have access to comprehensive advice and support to grow competitiveness, resilience and sustainability: 500 businesses access business support or advice (C) ChristchurchNZ facilitates the development of businesses with high growth potential: At least 500 businesses access business support or advice.
+Activity/ Level of Service Change from 2018-28 LTP Reason What will be done differently Options for consultation and engagement 50 (increasing to 60, then 70 in subsequent years) employers have been actively worked with to attract them to the city to support economic recovery and repositioning (C) innovation, entrepreneurship and investment: Facilitate at least 2 opportunities to secure significant innovative businesses or investment into the city aligned with 10-year goals and priority focus areas impacts of Covid-19 and need to align with recovery plan.
+Increase delivery by 48+ employers to reflect increased focus on this activity. in service delivery within a specific sector of the business community.
+5.1.6.1 Ensure Christchurch businesses have access to comprehensive advice and support to grow competitiveness, resilience and sustainability: 500 businesses access business support or advice ChristchurchNZ facilitates the development of businesses with high growth potential: At least 500 businesses access business support or advice.
 Christchurch and Canterbury businesses accessing support, mentors and advice provided in partnership with central Government and industry and peak bodies, including the Chamber Wording change to reflect delivery of this level of service relies on partnership with business groups locally and that this Level of Service relies on central government funding.
 None required.
 Wording change only.
-5.1.6.2 Ensure Christchurch businesses have access to comprehensive advice and support to grow competitiveness, resilience and sustainability: ChristchurchNZ facilitates the development of businesses with high growth potential: Net promotor score for business support services is +50 or greater.
+(C) 5.1.6.2 Ensure Christchurch businesses have access to comprehensive advice and support to grow competitiveness, resilience and sustainability: ChristchurchNZ facilitates the development of businesses with high growth potential: Net promotor score for business support services is +50 or greater.
 Satisfaction of businesses accessing support or advice services.
 Minor wording change to separate the target from the measure.
 None required.
 Wording change only.
 Note reclassification from C to M Net promotor score for business support services is +50 or greater (M) This measure was identified as an LTP (Community) Level of Service for LTP 2018.
 For LTP 2021, this has been reclassified as a non-LTP (Management) measure, therefore it will be retained as a Level of Service, but not published in the LTP.
-Reclassification to meet Audit and Governance expectations 5.0.16.6 Realise greater value from Christchurch's Antarctic Gateway: Antarctic Gateway Strategy progress report is produced annually and is available on the CCC website No change None required.
+Reclassification to meet Audit and Governance expectations 5.0.16.6 Realise greater value from Christchurch's Antarctic Gateway: Deliver actions as set out in the Antarctic Gateway Strategy implementation plan Antarctic Gateway Strategy progress report is produced annually and is available on the CCC website No change None required.